How do you make biofuel?

 Some biofuels are made from specially grown crops.
 In Europe, some of the most commonly used are wheat, maize, sugar beet, rapeseed and soybean – crops chosen for their high natural energy content.
 However, a downside to growing crops specifically to make biofuel is that it uses up valuable agricultural land, which is needed to grow food.

 To tackle this issue, ExxonMobil is working with others to research how to make biofuel that doesn’t compete with food production.
 One way to approach this is by making cellulosic biofuel, using agricultural residue – like wheat straw.
 This is complimentary to arable farming, because it makes use of the leftovers from the harvest.

 Another avenue we are pursuing is working out how to make biofuel from algae.
 Algae can be grown in waste water and brackish water – in fact, it can even purify polluted water – so it doesn’t use up agricultural land or fresh water.

 What kind of cars can use biofuels?

-Biodiesel made from algae can be used by ordinary diesel cars without making major changes to engines or infrastructure.
-However, we’ve still got a long road ahead before we’re able to make algae biodiesel at a commercial scale.
+Biofuel made from algae can be used by ordinary diesel and petrol vehicles without making major changes to engines or infrastructure.
+However, we’ve still got a long road ahead before we’re able to make algae biofuel at a commercial scale.
 For the time being, all we can say is that the research is progressing and we are excited about its potential.